I am also an avid lover of corgis, cooking, and practicing self-awareness :)

 Read the full report here: Tilt Assessment

-Originally, I took the Clifton Strengths or StrengthsQuest assessment through back in September 2018 through our graduate and professional development workshop and then again for my summer internship in May 2019:
+Originally, I took the Clifton Strengths or StrengthsQuest assessment back in September 2018 through our graduate and professional development workshop and then again for my summer internship with The Clorox Company in May 2019:

 The Talent Card assessment was given through a job application process to assess my talents for the role.
 Click here to read the full report: Talent Card Report